-$$P{xn}, X{n+m} = P \{ \xi{tn+m} = X{n+m} | \xi{tn} = X_n \}$$ (2)
+$P{xn}, X{n+m} = P \{ \xi{tn+m} = X{n+m} | \xi{tn} = X_n \}$ (2)

-A. Markov Chains
+Markov Chains

 Markov chains typically referred to as Markovian models are a unique class of mathematical techniques applicable to quantitatively inclined decision problems.
 Markov chain derives its Name from a Russian Mathematician who is credited with the development of the method.
-Markov chains could serve as veritable tools in examining frequency with which customers continue to patronise certain brands of a product or the frequency of switching to others.
-In the extant literature, it is assumed that people do not arbitrarily shift the brands they purchase randomly, but rather purchase brands in the future which reflect preferences, in the not too distant past.
-Other areas of applications of Markovian models are about manpower planning models, security behaviour modelling, and, bad debts determination models and credit management models (Agbadudu, 1996).
+Markov chains could serve as veritable tools in examining frequency with which customers continue to patronise certain brands of product or alternately the frequency of switching to others.
+In the extent literature, it is generally assumed that people do not arbitrarily shift the brands they purchase randomly, but rather purchase brands in the future which reflects preferences, in the not too distant past.
+Other areas of applications of Markovian models are in relation to manpower planning models, security behaviour modeling, and, bad debts determination models credit and management models (Agbadudu, 1996).
+Markovian models are basically regarded in this light as a sequence of states of a probabilistic system that displays Markovian properties.
+For every given time of analysis, the probabilistic system could change from the prior state it was in before or remain unchanged.
+Changes in the states of nature are referred to as transitions.
+For a series of states to display the Markovian property, it indicates that future states of the probabilistic system are conditionally independent of prior states given their current states of nature (Obodos, 2005).